OpenAMP/openamp-docs/demos/system_reference-ST.rst

 System Reference Samples and Demos on STM32MP157C/F-DK2 board
 =============================================================

-Based on a fork of the yocto [meta-st-stm32mp-oss](https://github.com/STMicroelectronics/meta-st-stm32mp-oss) environment, designed to update and test upstream code on STM32MP boards,
+Based on a fork of the yocto [meta-st-stm32mp-oss] (https://github.com/STMicroelectronics/meta-st-stm32mp-oss) environment,designed to update and test upstream code on STM32MP boards,

 Prerequisite
 ------------

 Some specifics package could be needed to build the ST images.
 For details refer to

 `STMPU wiki PC prerequisite <https://wiki.st.com/stm32mpu/wiki/PC_prerequisites>`_